TheThirdOne/random-sorting/README.md

 shuffle an array.

-The problem with this is that it does not actually shuffle the array, it randomly sorts it.
+The problem with this is that it does not actually shuffle the array, it randomly sorts it [^1].
 The first element may often stay where it is.
 As most algorithms try to avoid unneccessary swaps, this would be a likely case.

-Note: A correct way to do this is with [Fisher-Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle)
+[^1]: A correct way to do this is with [Fisher-Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle)

 ## Warning / Expectations